Consent Preferences

 Acknowlegement

-With respect, and in the spirit of truth and reconciliation, Dr. Corrick Woodfin acknowledges that our practice, and those that we serve, are located throughout this land described as the Province of Alberta, which is situated on the traditional and ancestral territories of the Indigenous people represented by Treaties 4, 6, 7, 8, and 10.
+With respect, and in the spirit of truth and reconciliation, Dr. Corrick and the Now in Colour team, acknowledge that our business operates throughout this land described as the Province of Alberta, which is situated on the traditional and ancestral territories of the Indigenous people represented by Treaties 4, 6, 7, 8, and 10.

 We also acknowledge the homelands of the Métis, including the 8 Métis Settlements and the 6 Métis Regions; and Inuit.